CHS Foundation, WT Department of Agricultural Sciences team to target diverse future students

 “Inclusion is a core value for CHS,” Lilja said.
 “We recognize that diverse thinking, voices and backgrounds are needed to help make the agriculture industry even more successful.
 We are excited about the impact the WT program will have on students as they learn there is a place for them in agriculture.”

+For information about the CHS Foundation and how it supports future ag leaders, visit chsfoundation.org.

-The University said that a pursuit of academic excellence and responsiveness to this region’s needs are key components of the long-term plan, WT 125: From the Panhandle to the World.
+West Texas A&M said a pursuit of academic excellence and responsiveness to this region’s needs are key components of the University’s long-term plan, WT 125: From the Panhandle to the World.

 More from MyHighPlains.com: